The Connells

 The Connells are an American musical group from Raleigh, North Carolina.
 They play a guitar-oriented, melodic, jangle-pop style of rock music with introspective lyrics that often reflect the history or culture of the American South.

-Though mostly dormant since about 2001, the band never officially broke up and continues to occasionally perform to the present.
+Though the band has released little content since 2001, they have never officially broken up and continue to occasionally perform to the present.
 In the United States, the Connells had three top 10 hits on the Billboard Alternative Songs chart, but they are best known for their song "'74–'75", which was a number one hit in Norway and Sweden in 1995 while reaching the top 10 in a total of 11 European countries.

 Early history (1984–87)

 Guitarist Mike Connell formed the band in 1984 along with his brother David Connell on bass, Doug MacMillan on lead vocals, and future filmmaker John Schultz on drums.
 This initial four-person line-up was quickly supplemented by the addition of George Huntley on second guitar, keyboards, and vocals.
 Around the same time, former Johnny Quest drummer Peele Wimberley replaced Schultz, finalizing the "classic" line-up of the band.

 An early version of "Darker Days", recorded by the band's initial four-piece lineup, appeared on the North Carolina indie compilation More Mondo in 1984.
 A re-recorded version of "Darker Days" provided the title track to the band's debut album, which was produced by fellow North Carolinian Don Dixon.
 The album was released in 1985 on Elvis Costello's Demon Records in the UK and the band's own Black Park Records label in the U.S., with slightly different track listings for each country.
 In addition to the title track, one of the most notable songs on the album was "Hats Off", an attack on then-President Ronald Reagan.
 After the release of the Darker Days album, the band re-recorded a more aggressive take of "Hats Off" for a 12" single, which was the second Connells release on Black Park, and the last until 2000.
 During this period, videos for the songs "Seven" and "Hats Off" were aired on MTV's 120 Minutes program.